-To maintain and enhance the single storey, inner-urban, historic character of the precinct.
+To maintain and enhance the single storey, historic character of the precinct.

 This will be achieved by:

-- Ensuring buildings are consistently setback from the front boundary to retain the existing streetscape rhythm; - Ensuring new developments and additions respect the predominant single storey building scale of the streetscapes; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring the garages and carports do not dominate the streetscape; and - Encouraging low or open style front boundary treatments.
+Ensuring buildings are consistently setback from front boundaries to retain the existing streetscape rhythm.

+- Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encourage design that integrates with the heritage styles of the precinct; - Ensuring garages and carports do not dominate the streetscape; and - Encouraging low or open style front fences.